catzy007/catzy007.github.io/posts/2022-11-24-my-journey-to-stable-diffusion/content.md

 [Stable Diffusion in Code (AI Image Generation) - Computerphile](https://www.youtube.com/watch?v=-lz30by8-sU)

-There is also issues about copyright infringing because anyone can train Stable Diffusion using image dataset found on the internet without respective artist consent.
+There is also issues about Copyright infringement because anyone can train Stable Diffusion using image dataset found on the internet without respective artist consent.